Floffah/collaborated/README.md

 - `master` - This is where all pull requests and edits should be sent to.
 Can be tested at https://master.capp.floffah.dev
-- `beta` - Every time master is at a point where it needs to be tested in "production" but without breaking anything, master will be merged into beta.
-Can be tested at https://beta.capp.floffah.dev
 - `production` - This is the production branch that vercel pushes to https://capp.floffah.dev

 ### Packages